jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

     ```

     *Fair warning: this will output quite a bit of data when the AFI is cleared*
+2. Connect to xrd01 and clear the BGP-LS address family
+    ```
+    clear bgp link-state link-state * soft
+    ```

+    One the Kafka console we expect to see 14 json objects representing BMP messages coming from our 2 route reflectors and describing our 7 different ISIS nodes.
+Example messages:

 3. Stop the kafka monitor (ctrl-c) and then restart it and monitor the *ls_srv6_sid* topic to see incoming SRv6 locator SID messages:
     ```
     ./kafka-console-consumer.sh --bootstrap-server localhost:9092  --topic gobmp.parsed.ls_srv6_sid